Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Gospel text (Mk 10:46-52): As Jesus was leaving Jericho with his disciples and a sizable crowd, Bartimaeus, a blind man, the son of Timaeus, sat by the roadside begging.
 On hearing that it was Jesus of Nazareth, he began to cry out and say, "Jesus, son of David, have pity on me."
 And many rebuked him, telling him to be silent.
 But he kept calling out all the more, "Son of David, have pity on me."
 Jesus stopped and said, "Call him."
 So they called the blind man, saying to him, "Take courage; get up, Jesus is calling you."
 He threw aside his cloak, sprang up, and came to Jesus.
 Jesus said to him in reply, "What do you want me to do for you?"
 The blind man replied to him, "Master, I want to see."
 Jesus told him, "Go your way; your faith has saved you."
 Immediately he received his sight and followed him on the way.

-«‘What do you want me to do for you?’
-The blind man replied to him, ‘Master, I want to see.’»
+"What do you want me to do for you?"
+The blind man replied to him, "Master, I want to see."

 Fr.
 Pere CAMPANYÀ i Ribó (Barcelona, Spain)

-He is lucky to be there when Jesus is leaving Jericho with his disciples and a large crowd.
-Obviously, that blind man has heard about Jesus; he must have been told about the miracles He did, so when hearing He is passing by, he starts to call out: “Son of David, have pity on me.”
+In this moment of luck for him, it is Jesus who walks by, accompanied by his disciples and others.
+The blind man likely heard of Jesus’ miracles and, upon realizing Jesus is near, begins to cry out, “Son of David, have pity on me.”
 (Mk 10:47).
-The people who were going along with the Master tell the man to be quiet; they do not think of his sad personal situation, they are being selfish; but Jesus does care about the beggar and tells them to call him.
-Immediately, the blind man jumps up and goes to the Son of David beginning their dialogue with a question and an answer: “Jesus said to him in reply, ‘What do you want me to do for you?’
-The blind man replied to him, ‘Master, I want to see.’”
+For those with Jesus, his cries seem annoying, they do not think of his sad personal situation, as they are focused on themselves.
+But Jesus does care about the beggar and calls for him to be brought over.
+Immediately, the blind man stands before the Son of David and a dialogue ensues: Jesus said to him in reply, "What do you want me to do for you?"
+The blind man replied to him, "Master, I want to see."
 (Mk 10:51).
-And Jesus grants him the gift of a double sight: the corporeal sight and most importantly, the faith which is the inner vision of God.
-St. Clement of Alexandria says: “Let us put an end to the oblivion of the truth; let us unclothe our heart and dispel the ignorance and darkness that, as a cloud, darkens our eyes, and let us contemplate he who is really God.”
+Jesus grants him not only physical sight but, most importantly, spiritual vision —faith, which is the internal sight of God.
+St. Clement of Alexandria once said, “Let us put an end to the oblivion of the truth; let us unclothe our heart and dispel the ignorance and darkness that, as a cloud, darkens our eyes, and let us contemplate he who is really God.”